Birmingham, Wolverhampton and Dudley Railway: Authorisation

 Therefore there were three railways proposing lines between Birmingham and Wolverhampton, and it was the Shrewsbury and Birmingham Railway which was persuaded to drop its section south of Wolverhampton.
 During the time in Parliament it agreed to omit that part of its scheme, relying on the Stour Valley Railway for the link between Wolverhampton and Birmingham.

 This left two lines between Birmingham and Wolverhampton, the BW&DR and the Stour Valley Railway.
-They were both authorised by Parliament on 3 August 1846, together with the Birmingham and Oxford Junction Railway, and the Shrewsbury and Birmingham Railway.
+They were both authorised by Parliament on 3 August 1846 as the Birmingham, Wolverhampton and Dudley Railway Act 1846 (9 & 10 Vict. c. cccxv) and the Birmingham, Wolverhampton and Stour Valley Railway (Birmingham, Wolverhampton and Dudley Lines) Act 1846 (9 & 10 Vict. c. cccxxviii), together with the Birmingham and Oxford Junction Railway in the Birmingham and Oxford Junction Railway Act 1846 (9 & 10 Vict. c. cccxxxvii), and the Shrewsbury and Birmingham Railway in the Shrewsbury and Birmingham Railway Act 1846 (9 & 10 Vict. c. cccvii).

-The BW&DR was to run from the site that became Snow Hill station in Birmingham to Priestfield, approaching Wolverhampton, where it would connect into the Oxford, Worcester and Wolverhampton Railway when that lien was completed.
+The BW&DR was to run from the site that became Snow Hill station in Birmingham to Priestfield, approaching Wolverhampton, where it would connect into the Oxford, Worcester and Wolverhampton Railway when that line was completed.
 The Birmingham and Oxford Junction Railway was authorised to build to the same location at Snow Hill.
 There would be a branch from West Bromwich to Dudley.
 However most of the Dudley branch, from Great Bridge onwards, was identical to part of a line proposed by the South Staffordshire Railway, also authorised on 3 August 1846, and it was to be left to the SSR to make that part of the line, with running powers for the BW&DR. If the SSR failed to make their line within three years, the BW&DR would be allowed to make it.

 There were limitations on new broad gauge railways at this time, and the BW&DR line as authorised would have to be made on the narrow (standard) gauge.
 The authorised capital of the BW&DR was £700,000.